SarahCiscoFrance/CamSwitcher/README.md

 [`1`,2,2];<br>
 [`0`,1,2];

-_Micro at Input n°1 manage Camera 1 and does not apply a preset (because 0)._
+_Micro at Input n°1 manage Camera 1 and does not apply a preset (because it is set to 0) Speaker Track is used instead._

 ---